Pieter Hendrik Kritzinger: Marriage

 He later settled on the farm, 'Fleurville' in Swaershoek Pass outside Cradock, after marrying Anna Dorothea Michau in 1907.

-Kritzinger's father-in-law was Senator Paul Willem Michau (1856 - 1919) of 'Orange Grove' in Swaershoek Pass, who was a second-generation MP for Cradock and the last President of the Senate of the Cape Colonial Parliament.
-Senator Michau was an ally of Sir William Schreiner, who was the brother of the famous South African author Olive Schreiner and both families were close friends as they hailed from Cradock.
+Kritzinger's father-in-law was Paul Willem Michau (1856 - 1919) of 'Orange Grove' in Swaershoek Pass, who was a second-generation MP for Cradock and the last President of the Legislative Council of the Parliament of the Cape of Good Hope.
+Michau was an ally of Sir William Schreiner, who was the brother of the famous South African author Olive Schreiner and both families were close friends as they hailed from Cradock.
 After her death in 1920, Olive Schreiner was buried on Buffelskop, which is a mountainous hill at the back of 'Orange Grove'.

-In 1904 Senator Michau and Sir William Schreiner colluded forces and succeeded in overthrowing the Cabinet of the then Prime Minister of the Cape Colony, Sir Gordon Sprigg in an incident that is known as the Fall of the Fourth Sprigg Cabinet.
-Sir William Schreiner consequently became Prime Minister and Senator Michau was elected as President of the Senate.
+In 1904 Michau and Sir William Schreiner colluded forces and succeeded in overthrowing the Cabinet of the then Prime Minister of the Cape Colony, Sir Gordon Sprigg in an incident that is known as the Fall of the Fourth Sprigg Cabinet.
+Sir William Schreiner consequently became prime minister and Michau was elected as President of the Legislative Council.
 Senator Michau was also the founding president of the South African Agricultural Union, today known as AgriSA in 1904.

 Children

 Kritzinger had three children, a son, Paul Michau, and two daughters, Lena and Juliana.

+Paul Michau married Melvonie Botha of Pearston and the couple settled on the farm, 'Fleurville' in Swaershoek.

 Lena married Barry Orpen, whose mother, Eileen Orpen, donated seven farms (comprising 24 549 hectares) to the Kruger National Park and in whose honour the Orpen Gate and Orpen Rest Camp and the Orpen Museum at the Kruger National Park were named.

 Juliana was named after Queen Juliana of the Netherlands, but died of meningitis in 1919.

 Public life

 Kritzinger played an important role in public life and served on various local bodies in the Cape Midlands.
 In 1929 he was elected a member of the Cape Provincial Council for Cradock and served as such until his death.
-When the fusion of the National Party and the South African Party took place in 1934, Kritzinger as a follower of General JBM Hertzog became a member of the United Party was the Deputy Chairman of the United Party in the Cape at the time of his death.
+When the fusion of the National Party and the South African Party took place in 1934, Kritzinger as a follower of General JBM Hertzog became a member of the United Party and was the Deputy Chairman of the United Party in the Cape at the time of his death.